 - There are many interesting and beautiful old Rajasthani Haveli style buildings in these by-lanes.
 It is easy to miss them.

 History of Johari Bazaar

-Johari Bazaar is one of the most popular bazaars of the old part of Jaipur.
+Johari Bazaar is one of the most popular bazaars of the old part of Jaipur and certainly the most historic.
 It is one of the originally planned bazaars of the pink city.
 Even though there are a variety of shops, the name indicates it was meant for the jewelry trade.
 One of the distinguishing features is the residential units in this bazaar was meant for the business community.
 It falls under Chowkri Modikhana, one of the nine planned blocks founded in 1727 AD.

 The shops have a covered walkway meant to provide shade whereas the roof served as a viewing deck for the public.
+Historians claim that the colonnaded walkway was built during the reign of the last ruler of Jaipur.
 Many religious processions used to pass through Johari Bazaar.
-Travelers shopping is incomplete without a visit to Johari Bazaar.
+Shopping in Jaipur is incomplete without a visit to Johari Bazaar.

 Self-Guided Walking Tours Vs Free Guided Walking Tours Vs Paid Walking Tours.
 Which one to take?

-Some people prefer a guide which will allow them to relax and just soak in the atmosphere rather than worry about navigation and traffic.
+This is a reason why some people prefer a walk leader which will allow them to relax and just soak in the atmosphere rather than worry about navigation and traffic.
 An added bonus-the navigator also acts as a translator.
 For others. exploration is an adventure.
 They enjoy getting lost and finding something new which was not mentioned in their guide.
 Read more about a Guided Heritage walk in Jaipur.